Why insure your receivables?

 Improve key ratios- ROCE (Return on Capital Employed)

 Companies are measured by owners and lenders on a number of key figures.
 A widely used parameter is Debt / EBITDA.
-Several financial institutions offer purchase schemes where the company sells its accounts receivable.
+Several financial institutions offer purchase schemes where the company sells its receivables.
 The company receives cash which may be used to reduce the debt.

 The balance sheet will become lighter and key figures, such as Debt / EBITDA improve.
 This may help in complying with financial covenants and in obtaining more attractive financing.
 The buyout arrangements will usually require that the receivables are credit-insured.

 We work with leading financial institutions and can help your business set up a buyout program.

 Reverse Factoring & Supply Chain Financing (SCF)

 GIEK Kredittforsikring has modified the insurance terms in order to offer credit protection to the banking sector.
-With an agreement from GIEK Kredittforsikring, the bank can reduce capital requirements and thus provide more financing.
+With an credit insurance policy from GIEK Kredittforsikring, the bank can provide financing while tying up less capital.

 More companies are offering their suppliers to participate in Supply Chain Financing (SCF) programs.
 In a SCF program a bank will discount the invoices that the supplier has on their customer.
 In order for a SCF program to make sense for a supplier, the financing cost should be lower than the cost for an overdraft facility.